OVERVIEW

 ABBV-CLS-579 is a PTPN2/N1 small molecule inhibitor (SMI).

-PROPOSED MECHANISM OF ACTION1-3
+PROPOSED MECHANISM OF ACTION1-11

 DEVELOPMENT

-ABBV-CLS-579 is being investigated in a phase 1 study as a monotherapy and in combination with a PD-1 inhibitor for the treatment of patients with metastatic or locally advanced solid tumor cancer.
+ABBV-CLS-579 is being investigated in a Phase 1 study as a monotherapy and in combination with a PD-1 inhibitor for the treatment of patients with metastatic or locally advanced solid tumor cancer.

 CLINICAL TRIALS